articleIcon-icon

 If your business falls into any of the following categories, you're required to have workers’ compensation insurance:

-• If your business employs three or more employees, either full-time or part-time, you need to secure insurance on the day the third employee is hired
+• Your business employs three or more employees, full-time or part-time (coverage required the day the third employee is hired)

-• If your business employs one or more employees, either full-time or part-time, and you have paid them a total of $500 or more in gross wages in any calendar quarter for work performed at one or more locations in Wisconsin, you must obtain insurance by the 10th day of the first month following that quarter
+• Your business employs one or more employees and has paid $500 or more in gross wages in any calendar quarter (coverage required by the 10th day of the following month)

-• If you are a farmer and employ six or more workers simultaneously on any 20 days during a calendar year, which runs from January to December, you must obtain insurance by the 10th day after the 20th day of employment
+• You are a farmer employing six or more workers on any 20 days within a calendar year (coverage required by the 10th day after the 20th day of employment)

-• A fine of either double the amount of the premiums you should have paid during the period you were uninsured or $750, whichever is higher
+• A fine of double the unpaid premiums during the uninsured period, or $750, whichever is greater

-• An additional $100 per day fine for up to seven days
+• An additional fine of $100 per day, up to seven days

 Meal breaks and rest periods